VA Clinics

 The VA Clinic rotation is designed to provide exposure to multiple different subspecialty outpatient clinics.
 Afternoon clinic is staffed by the 3 residents assigned to each of the following services: VA SeniorVA Clinic and VA LP.
-Each clinic has a focused subspecialty including Neurodegenerative, Epilepsy, Neuromuscular, Multiple Sclerosis or Stroke and will have oversight by attendings who are experts in these fields.
+Each clinic has a focused subspecialty including General Neurology, Neurodegenerative, Epilepsy, Neuromuscular, Multiple Sclerosis, or Stroke and will have oversight by attendings who are experts in these fields.

-• Also make sure you have completed TMS training for VVC (video visits).
+• Also make sure you have completed your annual TMS training.

-• Check which resident is on VA LP- if it is a PGY2 who is not signed off to independently perform LPs, you will be responsible for supervising their VA LPs on Fri.
+• heck which resident is on VA LP- if it is a PGY2 who is not signed off to independently perform LPs, you may be responsible for supervising their VA LPs on Friday if you do not have patients scheduled in discharge clinic.

 TEAM STRUCTURE

-Subspecialty Attending(s): Responsible for staffing all patients.
+General/Subspecialty Attending(s): Responsible for staffing all patients.
 Should be available to physically see all patients with PGY2s, all new patients, and any patient for whom there is concern about management.
+Attendings will typically sit in the neurology team room or one of the VA clinic rooms while waiting to staff patients.

-Residents: Responsible for evaluating and managing all patients but will typically be responsible for seeing follow up patients.
+Residents: Responsible for evaluating and managing all patients.
 Prior to seeing each patient you should review their chart to determine the disease process that is being treated (reminder while patient may be listed as in the stroke clinic they may have neuropathy or seizures etc) as well as the plan that has been established.
 Each clinic note should end with a concise plan for which studies should have been completed and need follow up as well as potential next steps in evaluation and management.

 There are typically 3 residents assigned to VA Clinic as described above, as well as any rotators.
-All should be expected to see and evaluate a similar number of patients.
-However, the VA Senior may occasionally be pulled away from clinic for more urgent inpatient consults (details for triaging provided under VA Senior guidelines) and so it is expected that the VA Clinic and LP resident will work together to see all patients in a timely and efficient manner.
+The VA Clinic and LP Clinic residents will typically see the majority of patients when that option is available based on the clinic times, as the VA Senior is still expected to manage all inpatient VA consults during this time.
+The VA Senior may occasionally be pulled away from clinic for more urgent inpatient consults (details for triaging provided under VA Senior guidelines) and so it is expected that the VA Clinic and LP resident will work together to see all patients that are reassigned in a timely and efficient manner.
 The VA Senior will be responsible for working with the case managers to help manage the flow and triage of clinic.

 All new patients seen will need to be staffed and seen with an attending prior to being sent out of the clinic.
 For follow up patients the PGY-2 (and any additional providers) is expected to present each case to the attending prior to their leaving the clinic.
 PGY-3 residents may send follow-up patients out of the clinic and present the cases at the end of clinic or when the attending is free.
 When in doubt about a patient’s working diagnosis or management, please discuss with an attending before sending the patient out from clinic.